Amelia Island: Spanish rule returns

 In the late 1770s and early 1780s, during the American Revolutionary War, British loyalists fleeing Charleston and Savannah hastily erected new buildings at the settlement, calling their impromptu town Hillsborough.
 Spain regained possession of Florida in 1783, under the terms of the new United States settlement with Great Britain.
 Amelia harbor was an embarkation point for Loyalists leaving the colony; they tore down buildings and took the lumber with them.
 In June 1785, former British governor Patrick Tonyn moved his command to Hillsborough town, from which he sailed to England and evacuated troops and Loyalists later that year.

 After the British evacuation, Mary Mattair, her children, and a slave worker were the sole occupants left on Amelia island.
 She had received a grant from Governor Tonyn of the property on the bluff overlooking the Amelia River.
 Following the exchange of flags in 1784, the Spanish Crown allowed Mattair to remain on the island.
 In trade for the earlier British grant, the Spanish authorities awarded her 150 acres within the present-day city limits of Fernandina Beach.
 The site of Mattair's initial grant is today's Old Town Fernandina.

 In 1783, the Second Treaty of Paris ended the Revolutionary War and returned Florida to Spain.
-British inhabitants of Florida had to leave the province within 18 months unless they swore allegiance to Spain.
+The British inhabitants of Florida had 18 months to sell their belongings, collect any debts owed them, and remove their personal effects and themselves from the province.
 In June 1795, American rebel marauders led by Richard Lang attacked the Spanish garrison on Amelia Island.
 Colonel Charles Howard, an officer in the Spanish military, discovered that the rebels had built a battery and were flying the French flag.
 On August 2, he raised a sizable Spanish force, sailed up Sisters Creek and the Nassau River, and attacked them.
 The rebels fled across the St. Marys to Georgia.

 During those years, Pedro Díaz Berrio, an engineer in the Spanish Army, drew the plans for a series of forts on the island: